📢 Our office will be closed for the Christmas break from 11:30am on Friday, 20 December 2024, and will reopen at 8:30am on Monday, 6 January 2025. 📢

 • A document setting out their qualifications to make the translation.

 If you have children under 18, you must provide evidence of proper care, welfare, and development arrangements.
 This may include parenting arrangements and property settlement details.
+Payment for the divorce can be made using a debit card.
+Proper documentation ensures a smoother divorce process when applying for your divorce.

 Certification of marriage application isolated on white background